pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

     manager.register_context("MyContext")

-To register a new problem in a given context for later access:
+To register a new domain in a given context for later access:

 .. code-block:: python